-- Note : Includes cash and cash equivalents (excluding cash on hand), financial assets measured at amortized cost (including noncurrent), receivables (including related parties), other receivables and refundable deposits. - (2) Financial risk management objectives and policies
+- B. Includes cash and cash equivalents (excluding cash on hand), financial assets measured at amortized cost (including noncurrent), receivables (including related parties), other receivables, finance lease receivable (including long-term) and refundable deposits. - (2) Financial risk management objectives and policies

-The Company's principal financial risk management objective is to manage the market risk, credit risk and liquidity risk related to its operating activities.
-The Company identifies, measures and manages the aforementioned risks based on the Company's policy and risk exposures.
+The Group's principal financial risk management objective is to manage the market risk, credit risk and liquidity risk related to its operating activities.
+The Group identifies, measures and manages the aforementioned risks based on the Group's policy and risk exposures.

-The Company has established appropriate policies, procedures and internal controls for financial risk management.
+The Group has established appropriate policies, procedures and internal controls for financial risk management.
 Before entering into significant transactions, due approval process by the Board of Directors and Audit Committee must be carried out based on related protocols and internal control procedures.
-The Company complies with its financial risk management policies at all times.
+The Group complies with its financial risk management policies at all times.